mqhaji/VTHacks/README.md

 > An OpenAI API key is required to run the program

 ### _What was our motivation?_
-We were inspired by our own experiences as minorities in tech.
-After experiencing first-hand the lack of exposure 22% of tech workers are ethnic minorities in the U.S.
-25% of black computer science students don't know anyone in Big Tech
+We were inspired by the DEI Program Action Team and our personal experiences as minorities in tech.
+In the U.S., 22% of tech workers are ethnic minorities and 25% of black computer science students don't know anyone in Big Tech.
+After experiencing the lack of exposure regarding minorities in tech first-hand, we sought out to help reduce the diversity, equity, and inclusion disparity.

-### _Why did we build this project?_
+### _Why did we create Spectrabot?_
-buisness job listing inclusive
+We built Spectrabot so that employers could ensure job listings that are inclusive and attract a diverse pool of candidates.

 ### _What problem does it solve?_
 The lack of workforce diversity in the technology sector of the U.S.